jeffkosa/PathMakerOS_Root/README.txt

 This git project contains the following directories:

 license
 A single file with the selected license for this set of code and applications.
+Need to add real license file.

 docs
 A single PDF file containing the PathMaker Handbook for reference and learning how to use the VUI design tool